Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

   Trains the model on the data designated for training.

 - **`evaluate`**
-  Evaluates the model's performance across all data.
+  Evaluates the model's performance across all data subsets.

 - **`graph_evaluations`**
   Generates and saves evaluation-related plots to the results folder.